YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * Incompatible with: -DATABASE, -SINCE.

 .. note::
-   A point in time that is consistent from an application perspective is unlikely to have the same transaction number in all database regions.
+   A point in time that is consistent from an application perspective, is unlikely to have the same transaction number in all database regions.
 Therefore, except for -TRANSACTION=1, this qualifier is not likely to be useful for any backup involving multiple regions.

 **Examples for MUPIP BACKUP**